← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Strategic enrollment planning connects enrollment management to institutional mission and financial sustainability.
 This includes enrollment modeling, scenario planning, and the ongoing research that keeps enrollment strategy aligned with changing student expectations and competitive dynamics.

 Most enrollment management programs rely on three primary data sources: CRM and application data, admitted student questionnaires, and national surveys like CIRP or NSSE.
-Each has significant blind spots.
+Each has significant blind spots that are well understood but rarely addressed in institutional practice.

 The common thread is that traditional enrollment research measures what is easy to measure rather than what matters most.
 The factors that actually determine enrollment decisions — belonging cues, family influence dynamics, peer social proof, emotional responses to campus experiences — require research methods designed for depth and nuance.